Coronavirus deaths in Russia surpass 900 a day for 1st time

 A number of Russian regions have limited attendance at large public events and restricted access to theaters, restaurants and other places to people who have been vaccinated, recently recovered from COVID-19 or tested negative in the previous 72 hours.

+“The situation is very dire,” Vladimir Yakushev was quoted as saying by the Interfax news agency.

+Asked by reporters if the Kremlin will offer support to regions if they impose local lockdowns to tackle the surge of infections, Kremlin spokesman Dmitry Peskov urged those authorities to think twice.
+He said regional authorities have the power to decide which measures to introduce but “declaring some kind of lockdown is an absolutely undesirable scenario for any region.”

-In all, Russia’s coronavirus task force has reported over 7.6 million confirmed cases and more than 212,000 deaths.
-However, reports by Russian state statistical service Rosstat that tally coronavirus-linked deaths retroactively reveal much higher mortality numbers.
+Overall, Russia’s coronavirus task force has reported over 7.6 million confirmed cases and more than 212,000 deaths.
+However, reports by Russia’s state statistical service Rosstat that tally coronavirus-linked deaths retroactively reveal much higher mortality numbers.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.